-Unlike most other types of investments, real estate can offer a hedge against future inflation.
+Unlike most other types of investments, real estate can offer a hedge against inflation.
 That's because as prices rise (and the value of the dollar decreases), so does the cash flow you get from the property.
 If home prices rise in your market, for example, rents naturally do, too -- meaning you're basically keeping pace with inflation.

 You can create regular income and cash flow

 Real estate can also provide consistent, reliable income -- especially rental properties (both residential and commercial).
 If you're still working a 9-to-5 job, that can mean additional cash to use toward vacations and nice-to-haves.
 And if you really build out your portfolio, it could equal an entirely new career.

 Real estate investments are also great options once you've retired, helping supplement Social Security payments and other retirement funds you might already have in place.

 There are many benefits for the markets you invest in, too.
 You can help provide much-needed housing and stability for families, increase city tax revenues, support the local economy, and more.